nathanarcuri-hub/WiFiAudioProjector/README.md

 1. Run `WifiAudioProjector.exe`.
 2. The app will open and display a receiver URL and QR code.
 3. Make sure your receiver device is connected to the same WiFi network as the host PC.
-4. Scan the QR code with the receiver device or enter the QR code url displayed above it.
+4. Scan the QR code with the receiver device.
 5. Open the receiver page in the device browser.
 6. Tap `Start Audio` on the receiver device.
 7. Audio from the host PC should begin playing on the receiver device.